 There is an alpine city in Switzerland called Chur that you may have heard about.
 Perhaps you passed Chur on your way to Davos, St. Moritz, or another mountain resort in the canton Grisons.
-In case you’ve ever wondered if it’s even worth your time stopping by Chur, then this article is for you.
+In case you’ve ever wondered if it’s even worth your time to stop by Chur, then this article is for you.
 So, is Chur worth visiting?
 Let’s find out.

 Chur is the oldest city in Switzerland.